Art Exhibitions

 Our Current Exhibition

-The artist's reception will be held on Friday, February 21, 2025 from 6 - 8pm.
-The show will be on display at the Sherman Library from February 21 through April 2, 2025 both at the Library.
+The artist's reception will be held on Friday, July 11, 2025 from 6 - 8pm.
+The show will be on display at the Sherman Library from June 13 through July 23, 2025.